kos-lang/kos/doc/grammar.md

 depending on the value of that expression.
 The parentheses around the expression are optional (they are treated as part of the expression).

-Each new case section begins with a "case" keyword followed by right-hand-side expression or with "default" keyword, and is followed by a compound statement, a fallthrough statement or both (in that order).
+Each new case section begins with a "case" keyword followed by one or more right-hand-side expressions separated with comas followed by a colon, or with "default" keyword followed by a colon, and is followed by at least one statement.

+Each case section constitutes a new scope.
+Variables declared inside a case section are not visible in other case sections.

 The "default" case is optional.